Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Finding Sensor and Material Parameters

-To identify sensor parameter values (sensor effusivity $e_{sens}$ and sensor diffusivity $\alpha_{sens}$), we collected 10 trials of data with fixed initial conditions from each of the materials in Figure \ref{fig:materials}.
-Note, these 10 trials are only for identifying the sensor and material thermal properties and are not used for our material recognition experiments.
-We identified the sensor parameter values based on the sum of squared error between experiment temperature data and the ideal temperature data based on the semi-infinite solid model defined in Section \ref{ssec:model_fwd}.
-For each material, we used the Limited-memory BFGS with boundary constraints (L-BFGS-B) \citep{jones2001scipy} algorithm to find its optimal effusivity value, with the boundary constraints given by the thermal effusivity values of materials in the CES EduPack database \citep{ashby2008ces}.
-In addition, since the detection of contact is based on the noisy force readings from the fabric-based force sensor, it is possible that the heat transfer started slightly before or after the estimated onset of contact.
+To identify sensor parameter values (sensor effusivity $e_{s}$ and sensor diffusivity $\alpha_{s}$), we collected $10$ trials of data with fixed initial conditions from each of the $12$ materials (not used for material recognition experiments).
+We identified the sensor parameter values based on the sum of squared error between experiment temperature data and the ideal temperature data based on the semi-infinite solid model defined in section \ref{ssec:model_fwd}.
+For each material, we used the Limited-memory BFGS with boundary constraints (L-BFGS-B) \cite{jones2001scipy} algorithm to find its optimal effusivity value, with the boundary constraints given by the thermal effusivity values of materials in the CES EduPack database \cite{ashby2008ces}.
+In addition, due to noise, it is possible that the heat-transfer started slightly before or after the estimated onset of contact.
 Thus, we also included a time offset from the onset of contact as an optimization parameter.
 We used the L-BFGS-B algorithm to find the time offset of the experiment data, and it turned out that the heat transfer started about 0.5s before the estimated onset of contact.
-We identified the sensor effusivity as $e_{sens} = 892$ $( J \cdot s^{-\frac{1}{2}} \cdot K^{-1} \cdot m^{-2} )$, and sensor diffusivity as $\alpha_{sens} = 1.19 \times 10^{-9}(m^2 \cdot s^{-1})$.
+We identified the sensor effusivity as $e_{s} = 892$ (Js$^{-\frac{1}{2}}$K$^{-1}$m$^{-2}$), and sensor diffusivity as $\alpha_{s} = 1.19 \times 10^{-9}$ (m$^2$s$^{-1}$).
 Table \ref{eff_table} shows the identified effusivity values of all materials in this experiment.

-Figure \ref{fig:fixed_trials} shows some examples of the experimental data as well as the simulated data using the identified sensor and material thermal parameters.
-As seen from the figure, using the identified parameters, the simulated data matches the experimental data well.